Ben93kie/TrackAndTrace/README.md

 last column you will find the arrival time in days ("Time2Arrival").
 This represents the time between the event and the target event.
-The target event is the receipt of the goods (EventName = Goods Receipt Dock) at the Tuscaloosa plant (EventLocation = urn:jaif:id:loc:25LUN498999044W0138).
+The target event is the receipt of the goods (EventName = Goods Receipt Dock) at the Tuscaloosa plant (EventLocation = urn : jaif : id : loc : 25LUN498999044W0138).
 A translation of the system specific coding of event locations into plain text is in [event_locations.csv](https://github.com/Ben93kie/TrackAndTrace/files/10034251/event_locations.csv).

 # Task